Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 where $j$ denotes the time point.
 Using the algorithm by Wentworth \textit{et al.} \cite{MorrisScreening}, results are integrated to determine the mean and variance for the elementary effects.
 These are defined as

-where $\mu^*$ is the sensitivity of the quantity of interest with respect to the specified parameter and $\sigma^2$ is the variability in sensitivities due to parameter interactions and model nonlinearities.
+where $\mu^*$ is the sensitivity of the quantity of interest and $\sigma^2$ is the variability in sensitivities due to parameter interactions and model nonlinearities.
 Parameters are ranked by computing $\sqrt{\mu^{*2}+\sigma^2}$ to account for the magnitude and variability of each elementary effect.
 To stay within a physiological range of parameter values, large and small vessel stiffness parameters are perturbed $\pm10\%$, and $\alpha,\beta,lrr$ are perturbed $\pm5\%$.